dewi-alliance/hotspot-manufacturers/gator.md

 * Which countries have you previously shipped regulatory FCC or CE approved products?
 * We shipped FCC,CE approved products to many countries：USA,UK,France,Netherlands,Norway,Sweden,Switzerland,Italy,Argentina,Brazil,South Africa,Australia,New Zealand and so on.
 * Which countries do you plan to ship to?
-* We plan to ship to USA,EU and Australia.
+* We plan to ship to America,Europe,Canada,UK, Australia , New Zealand and China.
 ## Customer Support (required)
 * How will your customers be able to contact you for support for your products?
 * We can support customers through email and we have distributor channel that can support customer too.
 Customer also can leave message to us via website to feedback all information .